pieter-degroote/UltimateKEYS-testing/autohotkey-kbdusx-variant/README.md

-# UltimateKEYS - Caps Lock mod
+# UltimateKEYS - KBDUSX Variant

-This modification features a 'second Right Alt' (AltGr) key via 'Caps Lock'.

-The classic 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.
+This modification makes that the scripts will work with “United States-International” as the base layout, instead of the standard “US QWERTY”.

 ## 1. Change "SendMode Input" to "SendMode Event"